AWCS Youth Program

 Membership in JASNA is not required to enter the contest.

-we will begin accepting submissions in February 2023.
+will begin accepting submissions in February 2024.

 jasna.org/programs/essay-contest/

-The World Historian Student Essay Competition is an international competition open to students enrolled in grades K–12 in public, private, and parochial schools, and those in home-study programs.
+WORLD HISTORIAN STUDENT ESSAY COMPETITIONThe World Historian Student Essay Competition is an international competition open to students enrolled in grades K–12 in public, private, and parochial schools, and those in home-study programs.
 Membership in the World History Association is not a requirement for submission.
 Past winners may not compete in the same category again.
+Finalist essays will be checked against AI internet components and will be automatically disqualified should stock answers be detected.

 The World History Association established this $500 prize to recognize young scholars.
 A one-year membership in the WHA will also be included with each prize.

-DEADLINE May 1, 2023
+DEADLINE May 1, 2024

 Purpose: To encourage high school juniors to write and to publicly recognize the best student writing.